JoshuaPaul-lasisi/House-Price-Prediction/README.md

 # House Price Prediction

 ## Overview
 This project focuses on predicting house prices using various regression models.
 The goal is to evaluate model performance and identify the optimal model for accurate predictions.
+Dataset can be gotten here: https://www.kaggle.com/datasets/camnugent/california-housing-prices

 ## Objectives
 - Clean and preprocess the housing data.